feralhosting/feralhosting.github.io/HTTP/Updating Apache to nginx/readme.md

 - Deny access to areas of rutorrent / wtorrent which do not need web access
 - Deny access to all files beginning with `.ht`
 - Deny access to any folder with a `.htaccess` file at the time of auto-configuration

+**Important note:** The SCGI rpc password will be the same as the rutorrent password, for your Feral username, at the time the update was initiated.
+See this FAQ for changing these passwords if you have forgotten them - [Password protect your WWW folder](https://www.feralhosting.com/faq/view?question=22)

 Additional domain top-level configuration and domains can be updated by dropping (or editing) files in the directory: